 “It was wonderful.
 He did nice things for me.
-We were best friends, but now, we cannot even share the sitting room because we can’t stand each other.”
+We were best of friends, but now, we cannot even share the sitting room because we can’t stand each other.”

 “And you care about living a righteous life?”

-Claura shrugged.
+Clara shrugged.
 “He pays the kid’s fees.
 Provides for us.
 He loves his kids.
-H-He doesn’t stand in the way of my dreams”
+H-He doesn’t stand in the way of my dreams.”

 The tears won’t stop running down her face.

-“So if you care about God at all, do these things.
-And do them for your children whom you obviously love.
-Those kids need the both of you.
+“So, if you care about God at all, do these things.
+And do them for your children whom you love.
+Those kids need both of you.
 They need to see you happy, together.
-They need your home to be stable, for them to be able to thrive in.
-Your fights hurts them, more than you can even comprehend, and it affects all areas of their lives negatively.”
+They need your home to be stable, for them to be able to thrive in life.
+Your fights hurt them, more than you can even comprehend, and it affects all areas of their lives negatively.”